This fund is part of English PEN’s Writers in Translation programme

 PEN Translates is currently open for submissions

-The deadline for submissions will be Friday 28 June 2013.
+The deadline for submissions is Friday 6 December 2013.

 If you wish to be added to the PEN Translates! mailing list please notify email@example.com

 Application Form and Guidance

 We will assess your application based on the submitted form and the supporting documents provided.
 Before writing your application, please consult the Guidance for Applicants providedand read the submission criteria.
 If you have any further queries and still need advice about your application then please contact Emma Cleave firstname.lastname@example.org.